how we can help

 - Employment and Support Allowance (ESA) and are in a work-related activity group (WRAG)

 - Universal Credit due to unemployment (other Universal Credit payments are not included in this concession)

 - Have been mandated by a Job Centre Plus to attend employment-related training

 - If you are a low wage earner (including self-employed and part-time workers) with a gross annual salary of less than £15,736.50 or an hourly rate of less that £8.07 per hour.

 If you are claiming concessions, you may also be eligible for help with the following:

 - Examination fees

-Funds are limited and will be granted on a first come, first served basis.
+This financial support is limited and will be available to eligible learners who apply for this additional funding.
 Application forms are available from your local centre.

 paying by instalment